michmattera/newline-alebrije/README.md

 2. As a Student/Curious outsider i would like to see all the main information in the homepage, and have easy links to access more deteils information.

 ## Features
+### Used Features
+- Header = Used name of company and a logo( that is a mix between a horse and a bird like an alebrije) to give identity to company throughout all  the pages.
+- Navigation links = On every page, to help the user to go to the right page, and for easy navigation.
+- Buttons and links=  Will bring you to specific section within the same page or in a specific section on a different page to facilitate the user to find the section that he is interested easily.
+- Images and videos = To give the user visive stimulation , and another option to follow the steps or the information without reading through everything.
+Used embed youtube videos for different steps.
+- Embed map = Used an iframe from google map for the location of the pick up point for the alebrije.
+- Social media = Used social media icon on a non-static footer to give the possibility on the user to follow us in instagram , facebook, youtube and the gitgub developer account, with related contant about alebrijes and purchase of alebrije's in real life.
+Used icons from free fontawesome representing the different social media.
+- Contacts info = to give the user possibility to contact for any information or alebrijes releted problems.
+- 404 page=
+- 500 page =

 ### Common Features
 - All pages header is composed by:
     1. Logo (Made with canva)